-At this year’s Future Trends: Beer and Cider event, The Morning Advertiser will reveal what’s been selling best over the past 12 months, what could be hot to stock in the future and how best to sell it.
+At this year’s Future Trends: Spirits event, The Morning Advertiser will reveal what’s been selling best over the past 12 months, what could be hot to stock in the future and how best to sell it.

-Join us to find out where in the world we are likely to get our inspiration from in the future, how to work with breweries and cider producers to create your own drinks and which parts of the world are getting a taste for UK beers and ciders.
+Join us on Wednesday 4 October at Oval Space, London to find out where in the world we are likely to get our inspiration from in the future, how to work with producers to create your own drinks and which parts of the world are getting a taste for UK spirits.
 For the first time this year we will also look at marketing and how that impacts sales.

 Graeme Loudon, Commercial Director, CGA Strategy